 As for the winner, I'm going to guess that our eventual champion will be Finland.
 Tampere 2027, here we come.

-Perhaps things will be smoother in 2027 and that the necessary actions will be taken in order to safeguard the integrity of the contest.
+Perhaps things will be smoother in 2027 and the necessary actions will be taken in order to safeguard the integrity of the contest.
 I just want Eurovision to be restored to what it was just a couple of years ago: a kaleidoscopic festival of colours, and sounds, and flavours.
 A celebration of unity and love.
 And above all, fun.

 Well, here's hoping.
 A wonderful Eurovision Grand Final to all and see you next year!